165th Airlift Wing: History

-On 10 July 1958, the 158th Fighter-Interceptor Squadron of the Georgia ANG was authorized to expand to the size of a group, and the 165th Fighter-Interceptor Group was established by the National Guard Bureau.
-The 158th FIS becoming the group's flying squadron.
-Other squadrons assigned into the group were the 165th Headquarters, 165th Material Squadron (Maintenance), 165th Combat Support Squadron, and the 165th USAF Dispensary.
+On 10 July 1958, the 158th Fighter-Interceptor Squadron of the Georgia ANG was authorized to expand to the size of a group, and the 165th Fighter Group was established by the National Guard Bureau.
+The 158th becaome the group's flying squadron.
+Other squadrons assigned into the group were the 165th Headquarters, 165th Material Squadron (Maintenance), 165th Air Base Squadron, and the 165th USAF Dispensary.

-Gained by Air Defense Command, along with the activation of the group, the 158th FIS was re-equipped with the F-86L Sabre Interceptor, a day/night/all-weather aircraft designed to be integrated into the ADC SAGE interceptor direction and control system.
-In 1958, the 116th implemented the ADC Runway Alert Program, in which interceptors of the 128th Fighter-Interceptor Squadron were committed to a five-minute runway alert.
+Gained by Air Defense Command, along with the activation of the group, the 158th was equipped with the North American F-86L Sabre, a day/night/all-weather aircraft designed to be integrated into the ADC SAGE interceptor direction and control system.
+In 1958, the 116th implemented the ADC Runway Alert Program, in which interceptors of the 158th were committed to a five-minute runway alert.